Home

 - Are you having any financial difficulties?

-- Have you given an actual statement to any other insurance company?
+- Have you given a recorded statement to any other insurance company?

-- Are you going to give an actual statement to other insurance company?
+- Are you going to give a recorded statement to other insurance companies?

-- Did your passanger give an actual statement to the police or the authorities?
+- Did your passenger give an actual statement to the police or the authorities?

 - Where is your car today?
-Telephone number?
+What is the telephone number of that location?

-- How did you get out of the scene of the accident?
+- How did you leave the scene of the accident?

 - Can you drive your car?